Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Asymptotic properties of the tests

 \subsection{Localization of jumps}

-One crucial advantage of tests for jumps based on maximum statistics as ours, for instance, compared to tests based on fractions of different power variations, is that it readily allows the localization of jumps.
+One crucial advantage of tests for jumps based on maximum statistics is that they readily allow the localization of jumps.
 That is, the associated $\operatorname{argmax}$ yields a consistent estimator for the time at which a jump occurred.
-We establish consistency and a fast rate of convergence of order $n$, under the alternative $H_1$, when one jump occurred. \begin{prop} Under $H_1$, if there is one jump at time $\tau\in(0,1)$, and $J_t=0$, for all $t\ne \tau$, the estimator of the jump time
+We establish consistency and a fast rate of convergence of order $n$, under the alternative $H_1$, when one jump occurred. \begin{prop} Under $H_1$, if there is one jump at time $\tau\in(0,1)$, and $\Delta J_t=0$, for all $t\ne \tau$, the estimator of the jump time

 satisfies under the conditions of Theorem \ref{Divergenz der Teststatistik} that